aetperf/FastBCP-Documentation/README.md

 ## Quick Start : installation and wizard
 If you want to use it quickly, download the lastest Release and unzip it to a directory.
 For Linux user run a `chmod +x FastBCP` command.

-For the trial you are read to run FastBCP.
+For the trial you are ready to run FastBCP.

-**For other edition than trial you will need a valid license.** By default FastBCP will try to find a FastBCP.lic file in the same directory.
-You can also provide another path or an url in your organisation using the `--license` parameter.
+**After the trial period you will need a valid license.** By default FastBCP will try to find a FastBCP.lic file in the same directory as the executable.
+You can also provide another path or an url or even the license content using the `--license` parameter

 For the following databases drivers are embedded : Clickhouse, DuckDB, MS SQLServer, Netezza, Oracle, MySQL, PostgreSQL, SAP HANA and Teradata .